 Kids crowded this section of the Science Center to satisfy their curiosities.
 Even the adults were interested in the experiments and interacting with them!

 I can’t name half of the experiments in the Science Phenomena exhibit.
 There are so many of them!
-The ones that really stood out to me were the shadow wall, the mirror that combines faces, and the echo tube.
-The reflex timer, the balancing timer, and the train that ran on electrical waves were also some of my favorites.
-I also liked the prism that creates an endless amounts of reflections.
+I really enjoyed the shadow wall, the mirror that combines faces, and the echo tube.

 The Great Lakes Science Center is definitely great for all ages!
 There are tons of fun interactive activities to engage minds and information to satisfy curiosities.
 Since it has a bit of everything for everyone, I believe that the Great Lakes Science Center would be a good option for a family day.
 There’s even a section for toddlers at the Polymer Funhouse, “a place for young scientists to climb, slide, bounce, build, hop and play with polymers”.